 Maimonides, the Medieval-era scholar known for clear-eyed rationality, pins the justification on another related commandment, one that forbids Jews from engaging in the practices of the nations that surrounded the Israelites (Leviticus 20:23).
 Maimonides writes that the priests of those non-Jewish nations wore vestments of wool and linen, so that mixture of materials is forbidden to us.4

 Yet another explanation relates the law to the garments the Israelite priests wore while serving in the Temple.
-And here we encounter the major exception to the rule of shatnez that is a subject of this week’s Torah portion, Tatzevah (Exodus 27:20–30:10).
-In Tatzevah, God describes to Moses the garments the priests should wear and how they should be made.
+And here we encounter the major exception to the rule of shatnez that is a subject of this week’s Torah portion, Tetzaveh (Exodus 27:20–30:10).
+In Tetzaveh, God describes to Moses the garments the priests should wear and how they should be made.
 The garments include a hat, trousers, tunic, and belt, as well as additional items for the High Priest.
 And surprise, in a major deviation from the commandment we’ve been examining, the priests’ clothing incorporates wool and linen.

 Major commentators5 disagree over whether the manner in which the components of some of the garments are combined actually constitutes shatnez, but most agree that the belt worn by the High Priest, which was made of linen and embroidered with wool yarn, is shatnez.